nesl/LLM_time_series/report.md

 All the sensor data are integrated in prompts in their original formats.
 Here is the prompt:
 ```
 **Prompt for IMU time series as raw text (for GPT models):**
 You are an expert of IMU-based human activity analysis.
-The IMU data is collected from {device_name} attached to the user's {location} with a sampling rate of {freq}Hz.
+The IMU data is collected from {device_name} attached to the user's {location} for {duration} seconds with a sampling rate of {freq}Hz.
 The IMU data is given in the IMU coordinate frame.
 The three-axis accelerations, gyroscopes and magnetometers are given below.
     Accelerations:
     x-axis: {...}, y-axis: {...}, z-axis: {...}
     Gyroscopes: